Valley View University, Accra, Ghana

 with the oval and the main access road is used.
 Fundamental decisions

 for the master plan were made within the traffic concept.
 By concentration

-and propitious arrangement of the buildings, the length of roads and paths
+and propitious arrangement of the buildings, the length of roads and

-of short distances for the campus.
+by the principle of short distances for the campus.

-The long and narrow buildings are arranged perpendicular to the main wind
+The long and narrow buildings are arranged perpendicular to the main

-the buildings cool and green courtyards can be formed.
+of the buildings cool and green courtyards can be formed.
 “Stadtschaft”

 enables rainwater retention.
 It is healthy for body and spirit and uses